Calculating Your Taxes

 - Qualified higher education expenses

-- Teacher's education expenses up to $250
+- Teacher's unreimbursed education expenses (up to annual limits)

 - Qualified education interest